 But all of this comes at a price.
 Tokyo is one of the most expensive cities in Asia to travel and live in and the prices can be restrictive, particularly if you’re on a tight budget.
 But you don’t have to spend every dollar you’ve saved to have a good time in Tokyo.
 In fact, if you’re careful and you choose what you do and where you go wisely, you can have an amazing time for a surprisingly low price.

 To help you find the activities, hotels, and places to go that won’t break your budget, here’s a guide to this most incredible of cities.

-Need a place quick?
-Here’s the best neighbourhood in Tokyo:
+Need a Place Quick?
+Here’s the Best Neighborhood in Tokyo: